Abdon Laus: Role in Sacre du Printemps premiere

 Though the claim is disputed by some, by many accounts, Abdon Laus was the bassoonist at the premiere of Igor Stravinsky's Sacre du Printemps, in the 1913 season of Sergei Diaghilev's Ballets Russes.
-In Thomas Forrest Kelly's First Nights, Five Musical Premieres, oboist Louis-Marius Speyer is quoted as saying of that first performance,"Already the introduction was a surprise, a bassoon in that register, we all looked, and even some composers present asked if it was a saxophone.
+In Thomas Forrest Kelly's First Nights, Five Musical Premieres, oboist Louis-Marius Speyer is quoted as saying of that first performance," Already the introduction was a surprise, a bassoon in that register, we all looked, and even some composers present asked if it was a saxophone.
 Abdon Laus, who later became the first bassoon of the Boston Symphony Orchestra, under Monteux, was the first to attack this difficult solo; he had to find fingerings, which was a terrible experience.
 Today any good player knows this solo."

 Boston Saxophone Orchestra

-In 1924–25, Laus organized and led the Boston Saxophone Orchestra, an ensemble "made up of professional and good amateur players" ranging from 43 players to as many as 85.
+In 1924–25, Laus organized and led the Boston Saxophone Orchestra, an ensemble "made up of professional and good amateur players" ranging from 43 players to as many as 85 over the course of its existence.
 A number of prominent musicians were invited to a private performance of the ensemble on February 15, 1925.
 On March 1, 1925, the Boston Saxophone Orchestra gave its first public performance at Bates Hall in the Boston Public Library's McKim Building.
 This performance was also broadcast on the Westinghouse Radio Network.
 On June 17, 1925, the Boston Saxophone Orchestra gave its first concert in Boston's Symphony Hall.
 This Symphony Hall debut was followed by another concert on February 10, 1926, which included transcriptions of works by Beethoven, Wagner, and Gounod and featured 4 soprano, 16 alto, 8 C-melody, 8 tenor, 4 baritone, 2 bass and 1 contrabass saxophones "together with string basses, assorted percussion and the hall's large organ.
 The noted saxophonist Jascha Gurewich also performed on this concert.

 The ensemble's classical music emphasis was typical of the time, and, in fact, was intended as a counter the saxophone's use in popular music.
 The Boston Saxophone Orchestra was explicit in its aims of "lifting the instrument to a higher plane of performance" and "fostering better music for the instrument."
 The Saxophone orchestra performed in and around the Boston area for several years, including one notable performance at The Perkins Institute for the Blind in 1926.

 Laus was honored by the French Government with the Ordre des Palmes Académiques in 1925.
 In the mid-1930s, Laus served as Vice president Le Societe de Prevoyance in Boston.